 In addition to the information security policy Cloud9 Software have developed several underlying documents detailing how the various aspects of the policy is implemented.
 These are referenced within in the present document.

 The use of Cloud-based solutions is becoming more prevalent, predominantly due to the substantially lower cost of ownership and flexibility offered when compared with traditional "installed" software.
-However, there is a key concern for customers surrounding the security of their data: both the unauthorised access to data and the loss of any data.
+However, there is a key concern for customers surrounding the security of their data: both the unauthorized access to data and the loss of any data.

-At Cloud9 Software (C9S) we realise the importance of data security to our customers, so we have taken measures so that we and our partners have policies, procedures and systems in place to reduce the security risks relating to your data.
-We are committed to ensuring that your information is secure and prevent unauthorised access, disclosure or loss of your data.
+At Cloud9 Software (C9S) we realize the importance of data security to our customers, so we have taken measures so that we and our partners have policies, procedures and systems in place to reduce the security risks relating to your data.
+We are committed to ensuring that your information is secure and prevent unauthorized access, disclosure or loss of your data.
 In this product data sheet, we describe the application level security, hosting partner policies and procedures and backup and recovery procedures we have put in place to safeguard and secure the information we hold on your behalf.

 intelligentcontract.com is hosted by Amazon Web Services (AWS).
 AWS is a tier 1 web hosting service. intelligentcontract.com is hosted out of AWS' Dublin facility in Ireland.
 There are two physical locations (availability zones) which provide a level of redundancy within our architecture.
 The diagram below provides an overview of the intelligentcontract.com technical platform.

 We take the security of our application very seriously.
 We employ an external party on an annual basis to review our application security arrangements.
 The annual penetration test is completed in the first quarter of each year and the annual results can be provided upon request.

 The intelligentcontract.com application has built-in security measures that provide peace of mind to our customers.
 The table below provides information on the key measures that have been implemented.